shishirdas/Breast_cancer_Prediction/README.md

 Another source is that our 100 trillion cells are being exposed to a number of different onslaughts like radiation, self generated chemicals from inhalation of things like tobacco smoke or even an unhealthy diet over time.
 Occasionally mechanisms in a particular cell make breakdown and the DNA of that cell begins to acquire somatic mutations rather more commonly than other cells.

-So in summary, every cell in the body acquires mutations throughout a lifetime, and as we get older we acquire more and more somatic mutations in which occasionally a particular type of gene is mutated where the protein that it makes is abnormal and drives the cell to behave in a rogue fashion that we call cancer.
+So in summary, Every cell in the body acquires mutations throughout a lifetime, and as we get older we acquire more and more somatic mutations in which occasionally a particular type of gene is mutated where the protein that it makes is abnormal and drives the cell to behave in a rogue fashion that we call cancer.